 Short-term debt such as federal funds purchased and securities sold under agreement to repurchase also provides the Company with liquidity.
-Short-term debt for both federal funds purchased and securities sold under agreement to repurchase amounted to \$78.8 million at the end of 2015 compared to \$56.0 million at the end of 2014 and \$69.8 million at the end of 2013.
+Short-term debt for both federal funds purchased and securities sold under agreement to repurchase amounted to \$70.3 at December 31, 2016, \$78.8 million at the end of 2015 compared to \$56.0 million at the end of 2014.
 These accounts are used to provide a sweep product to the Bank's commercial customers.
+As ICS is implemented, the sweep balances will move into interest bearing deposits.

 "Other borrowings" are also a source of funds.
 Other borrowings consist of loans from the Federal Home Loan Bank of Cincinnati.
 These funds are then used to provide loans in our community.
 The Bank utilized this funding source in December 2015 by borrowing \$10 million.
 Prior borrowings from this source had decreased by \$4.5 million to none at December 31, 2014.
-This compares to decreased borrowings during 2013 of \$7.1 million.
+This compares to consistent borrowings during 2016 of \$10 million.
 The decreased borrowings were payoffs of matured notes in 2013 and 2014.